-Ageism and age-related issues are especially relevant in the UK given the 2010 Equality Act, which extended and superceded the Employment Equality (Age) Regulations of 2006.
+Ageism and related issues are especially relevant in the UK given the 2010 Equality Act, which extended and superseded the Employment Equality (Age) Regulations of 2006.
 This aspect of age equality at work is consistent with legislation across Europe.

 Understanding these issues will also be helpful for you as an individual, to understand your rights (for example relating to behaviour of an employer, or pensions or retirement) and your personal responsibilities.

-Responding to age discrimination legislation is not difficult for good organizations; the UK regulations do not challenge any employer-organization already treating its people fairly and ethically.
+Responding to discrimination legislation is not difficult for good organisations; the UK regulations do not challenge any employer-organisation already treating its people fairly and ethically.

 As such these principles provide a helpful model for adopting age equality provisions for any organisation anywhere in the world.